srose/kata-starter-java/README.md

 3. Remove unwanted deps and upgrade everything else to the latest version

-4. Go for the Kata: https://kata-log.rocks/mars-rover-kata
+4. Go for the Kata and "School" of choice

 5. Run 'mvn clean verify' to start